JulienLavocat/DynamicReverseProxy/README.md

 ### Subdomains registration

-1) Create a new DNS record with a wildcard as subdomain: *.exemple.com and point it to where DynamicReverseProxy is listening
+1) Create a new DNS record with a wildcard as subdomain like this `*.exemple.com` and point it where DynamicReverseProxy is listening

 2) To register a new subdomain use this endpoint: